jiachengpan/jiachengpan.github.io/_posts/2016-04-27-a-line-for-a-leetcode-problem.markdown

 #### 67. Add Binary
 Simple... loop over and maintain a carry

+#### 71. Simplify Path
+Just split tokens using "/", and pop when hit "..".
+Note when the tokens (to pop) is empty and dont forget to push the last token even if there is no trailing "/".

 #### 74. Search a 2D Matrix
 `lower_bound`, `lower_bound`, note how to choose `mid` so that there would not be an infinite loop. (ceil or floor the mid)